oracle/node-oracledb/INSTALL.md

   expected version first in `PATH` (on Windows) or `LD_LIBRARY_PATH` (on Linux)?

-- On macOS, did you install Oracle Instant Client libraries in `~/lib` or `/usr/local/lib`?
+- On macOS, did you install Oracle Instant Client libraries in `/usr/local/lib`?

 Issues and questions about node-oracledb can be posted on [GitHub][10] or [Slack][48] ([link to join Slack][49]).